zoxpx/pxdocs/content/key-management/portworx-with-vault.md

 1. Select `vault` from the “Secrets type” list
 2. In the environment variables section set _Portworx Vault Environment variables_ \(see section below\) to identify Vault endpoint.

-To generate Portworx spec for Kubernetes, refer instructions, click on the link below.
+To generate Portworx spec for Kubernetes, refer instructions, [click here](/portworx-install-with-kubernetes).

-{% page-ref page="../portworx-install-with-kubernetes/" %}

 If you already have a running Portworx installation, see the section on each node.